sonich2401/XFileSelector/README.md

 A minimal dependency file selector for Xlib compatible OS'es

 ### Why did I make this?
 I tried to find a file selector on Linux for my [Super Mario 64 Save File Converter](https://github.com/sonich2401/SM64_Save_File_Converter) but the ones that I found are not pre-installed on certian Linux distros.
 I wanted to have a file selector that works on any system with the least dependancies.
+Not only does it work on more devices, but it also takes up little memory/RAM and barely uses any CPU.
+I have a old laptop so those resources mean everything to me.

 ### Compiling
 To build this program, you must use make.
 CD into the folder and type in